Sort clauses for collections

 To find the documents whose $vector value is most similar to a given vector, use a sort clause with the vector embeddings that you want to match.
 To find the documents whose $vector value is most similar to the $vector value generated from a given search string, use a sort with the search string that you want to vectorize and match.
 For more information, see Find data with vector search.

-Vector search is only available for vector-enabled collections.
 Vector search with vectorize is only available for collections that have vectorize enabled.
-For more information, see $vector and $vectorize in collections.
+For more information, see Create a collection that can automatically generate vector embeddings and $vectorize in collections.

 Example sorting against a search vector